New Zealand English: American English influences

-Advancing from its British and Australian English origins, New Zealand English has evolved to include many terms of American origin, or which are otherwise used in American English, in preference over the equivalent contemporary British terms.
-Some examples of such words in New Zealand English are the preferred usage of the American bobby pin over the British hair pin, muffler for silencer, truck for lorry, station wagon for estate car, stove for cooker, creek over brook or stream, eggplant for aubergine, median strip for central reservation, pushup for press-up, and potato chip for potato crisp.
+Although it has British and Australian English origins, New Zealand English has also evolved to include many terms of American origin, or which are otherwise used in American English, in preference to, or alongside the equivalent contemporary British terms.
+Many American borrowings are not unique to New Zealand English, and may be found in other varieties of English, including British English.
+Some examples of such words in New Zealand English are the preferred usage of the American bobby pin over the British hair pin, muffler for silencer, truck for lorry, station wagon for estate car, stove for cooker, creek over brook or stream, eggplant for aubergine, median strip for central reservation, and pushup for press-up.
+New Zealanders, like Australians, use chip for both what British English would call a chip and a crisp, in case of ambiguity the British chip is called a hot chip.

-Other examples of vocabulary directly borrowed from American English include the boonies, bucks (dollars), bushwhack (fell timber), butt (bum or arse), ding (dent), dude, duplex, faggot or fag (interchangeable with the British poof and poofter), figure (to think or conclude; consider), hightail it, homeboy, hooker, lagoon, lube (oil change), man (in place of mate or bro in direct address), major (to study or qualify in a subject), to be over [some situation] (be fed up), rig (large truck), sheltered workshop (workplace for disabled persons), spat (a small argument), and subdivision, and tavern.
-Regarding grammar, since about 2000 the American gotten has been increasingly commonly used as the past participle of "get" instead of the standard British English got.
+Other examples of vocabulary directly borrowed from American English include the boonies, bucks (dollars), butt (bum or arse), ding (dent), dude, duplex, faggot or fag (interchangeable with the British poof and poofter), figure (to think or conclude; consider), hightail it, homeboy, hooker, lagoon, lube (oil change), man (in place of mate or bro in direct address), major (to study or qualify in a subject), to be over [some situation] (be fed up), rig (large truck), sheltered workshop (workplace for disabled persons), spat (a small argument), and subdivision, and tavern.

-In a number of instances, terms of British and American origin can be used interchangeably.
-Additionally, many American borrowings are not unique to New Zealand English, and may be found in other dialects of English, including British English.
+Regarding grammar, gotten can be used as opposed to the standard British got in New Zealand English in active contexts, though some speakers do not use it.
+It has been increasing in usage in recent years and is rarely written down.

 New Zealandisms

-In addition to word and phrase borrowings from Australian, British and American English, New Zealand has its own unique words and phrases derived entirely in New Zealand, many of which are slang terms.
-The following list summarises some such words and phrases: